 Our admissions process is like the education we offer: highly individualized.
-We look at your application, academic grades and courses, class rank and standardized test scores.
-But, we may also look at extracurricular activities, recommendations and other personal contacts beyond the application.
+Each application is considered individually and holistically.
+In reading applications, we strive to know each student, just as we strive to know each student who enrolls.
+We consider your application, academic grades and courses, class rank and standardized test scores, as well as extracurricular activities, recommendations and other personal contacts beyond the application.

 Successful candidates will complete a minimum of 18 academic courses in high school, including four in English, two in social studies, two in lab sciences and at least two recommended foreign language courses.
 Additionally, there are three required courses in math including, Geometry and Algebra I and II.